Mohammadjamiu/tahugo/content/em-post/facts-about-magnets.md

 4. The phenomenon of electricity and electromagnetism still and always hold a realm in magnetism.

+5. The earth itself is a giant magnet.
+It has a north and south pole also.

+6. Due to the fact that the earth is a giant magnet, when a magnet is freely suspended, it will try to align itself to the earth in opposite direction.

+   I.e. if the position of the earth's magnet is north to south, then the freely suspended magnet with turn itself in south to north since opposite poles attract each other.

-5. If you allow a magnet to cut across a conductor, current will flow through the conductor --- concept of electromagnetism.
+7. If you allow a magnet to cut across a conductor, current will flow through the conductor --- concept of electromagnetism.

  <img src="/images/cutacross_2.jpg" alt="conductor cutting across magnet">

-6. If you break a magnet into two, you will still get a north and south pole and that why it is said that there are no monopole magnets.
+8. If you break a magnet into two, you will still get a north and south pole and that why it is said that there are no monopole magnets.

  <img src="/images/monopolemagnet_2.jpg" alt="no monopole magnet">

-7. If you have a screw driver and it is not capable of picking up screws, you can magnetize the screw driver by scrubbing it on a magnet.
+9. If you have a screw driver and it is not capable of picking up screws, you can magnetize the screw driver by scrubbing it on a magnet.

  <img src="/images/scrubandfiremagnet_4.jpg" alt="scrubbing a screw driver on a magnet">

-8. You can kill a magnet and stop it from magnetizing material by burning it with fire.
+10. You can kill a magnet and stop it from magnetizing material by burning it with fire.

  <img src="/images/scrubandfiremagnet_3.jpg" alt=" burning a magnet kil it forever">